yu-i-i/overleaf-cep/tools/logo/README.md

 This script copies the files to the correct positions before compilation.
 I seperated the scripts, since you may want to check the logos beforehand.
 Or do changes by hand. e.g. I don't like overleaf-a-ds-solution-mallard.svg as a long logo.

+# 3_remove_branding_from_projectpage.sh

+This script is a maintenance utility designed to modify the project list sidebar by removing specific branding elements from the frontend source code.

+Target File: services/web/frontend/js/features/project-list/components/sidebar/sidebar-ds-nav.tsx

+Action:  Removes the <div ... className="ds-nav-ds-name" ...>...</div> block